tashfiqakhand/ColoredBall/README.md

 - Code should be written in Javascript and feel free to use a framework for building the page/application.
 Any cookie functionality should not be abstracted by jQuery or any other module provided by NPM or the like.

-*The only fault in the program is that for some reason it does not work with Google Chrome, but does work with every other browser.
-I am still researching on how to fix it, I resorted to making an https page since Chrome doesnt run cookies on localfiles but even that did not work.
-I played with chrome settings and still nothing.
-I will still look into this and try to find a solution, in the meanwhile, I request to view the programs functionality in any other browser.*

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Running the program